bitwalker/exrm/README.md

 Thanks to @tylerflint for the original Makefile, rel.config, and runner script which inspired this project!

+## News

+**This project is being replaced by [Distillery](https://github.com/bitwalker/distillery)**.

+I would highly recommend using it moving forward, as most of my efforts will be put towards that project from now on.
+I will still accept PRs, and do required maintenance for the near future, but at some point in the future I will be flipping the switch.

 ## Usage

 You can build a release with the `release` task: